 Although I am proud and display my blackness every other month of the year—this month I can be unapologetically Blackity Black Black.
 For 28 days this year, I do not have to focus on microaggressions such as having to explain the importance of non-Black individuals opting out of the black narrative or not be seen “as difficult to work with” or “overtly aggressive.”

 Black students and families are free from being re-traumatized with assignments asking us to explain how and why our ancestors “immigrated” to this country knowing very well of our story of being kidnapped and our lands pillaged.

 No. This February, I strive to celebrate Black Futures Month.

 Being Black is not a monolith, but a monomyth.
 It is a beautiful journey of heroes constantly overcoming repeated adversities century after century.
 Being Black is projecting a shadow of doubt and creating an eclipse of the future.
 Although, an eclipse is just a shadow.
 A two-dimensional image of the present.
 An eclipse can be predicted as something that is expected.
 Still, we gather and stop and observe at its brilliance—its beauty.

 Our past gives us a way to predict the future.
 History is repeating itself, but the new generation is equipped with new tools to work with, and for the tools not yet invented, are being created.

-There is a growing rate of black entrepreneurship.
-Black people are now creating technology to protect one another, such as apps, to mark ourselves unsafe in hostile situations and areas with white supremacists and domestic terrorists.
+There is a growing rate of Black entrepreneurship.
+Black people are now creating technology to protect one another, such as apps, to mark ourselves unsafe in hostile situations and areas populated by white supremacists and domestic terrorists.

-To ensure that I am contributing to the uplifting, and revolution, of black people.
-To continue to be my ancestor’s wildest dreams come to life.
-To continue to celebrate black history, so that it is known that black history is the black present, and forever, a vibrant black future.
+To also ensure that I am contributing to the uplifting, and revolution, of Black people.
+To also continue to be my ancestor’s wildest dreams come to life.
+To also continue to celebrate Black history, so it is known that Black history is the Black present, and forever, a vibrant Black future.